 On May 20th, FASHINNOVATION’S Founder, Marcelo Guimarães, moderated one of POWWOW Fashion Tech Week Italy’s panels.
 Guimarães received Oskar Metsavaht, founder of Osklen, Elle B. Mambetov, founder & designer of Elle B. Zhou, and Burak Cakmak, founder of The Digital Fashion Group.
 The panelists discussed the fashion changes and how the industry might look in the future.

-As Metsavaht stated, “fashion, art, cinema and other human forms of expression are important protagonists on changing society’s behavior”.
+As Metsavaht stated, “fashion, art, cinema and other human forms of expression are important protagonists in changing society’s behavior”.
 Fashion contributes to society, as it reflects what is happening outside store windows.
 That means fashion is not only about buying clothes and looking stylish.
-It is also about personality, history, identity, lifestyle and self-expression.
+It is also about personality, history, identity, lifestyle, and self-expression.

 Keep reading to understand how fashion reflects society changes!

 Fashion Reflects Social Changes: The Connection Between the Industry and Society

 Social change means a prominent revision in behavior patterns and cultural values.
 Through history, it is possible to see how fashion changes according to the current social and political moment.
 What is seen on brand collections and fashion shows, is a reflection of what is happening in real life, outside of the catwalks.

 An example is how minimalism came into existence.
 It emerged as an artistic movement of the 20th century that questioned consumerism.
 That kind of thought gained expression and adopters.
 Soon, its references appeared in the fashion industry.

 Fashion is not simply the creation of designers.
 It is an image full of references and ideas that echoes the context of an era.
 It mirrors different aspects such as image, self-esteem, politics, beauty standards, technological innovations, street fashion, and more.
 The relationship between fashion and society is a two-way street.
 So that one is directly influenced by the other and vice-versa.